Dinner and a Movie

 Meal with Ticket to EYE Cinema

 Enjoy a fun night at the movies with friends and loved ones, dine in the g Hotel with our exceptional value Dinner & a Movie package.
 See our staff picks below with links to trailers of movies available in the Eye Cinema.
 Perhaps you are redeeming a voucher or planning a night out, book our Dinner & a Movie Package from just €33.50 per person for 2 Courses or from €40.50 for 3 courses in one of our signature lounges.

 2 Courses & Movie Ticket - €33.50 per person (Sun - Thurs) OR €37.50 per person (Fri & Sat)

 3 Courses & Movie Ticket - €40.50 per person (Sun - Thurs) OR €42.95 per person (Fri & Sat)

 Our Dinner & a Movie package is available every day and to facilitate the movie times we recommend you dine 2 hours prior to your chosen movie time.
-We buy your cinema ticket for you and have it ready at your table when you arrive at the g Hotel.
+Your movie ticket is purchased prior to your meal and waiting for you at your table when you arrive at the g Hotel.
 Please note bookings must be made 24 hours in advance.

 Deluxe Dinner & a Movie